-- 32. Within 12 weeks of the building bring brought into use, a final Certificate shall be issued certifying that BREEAM (or any such equivalent national measure of sustainable building which replaces that scheme) rating 'Very Good or above' has been achieved for this development, and submitted to the Local Planning Authority. - 33.
-No development shall take place (save for the demolition of the existing industrial unit) until a construction management plan or construction method statement has been submitted to and been approved in writing by the Local Planning Authority.
+- Works Maintenance and Management proposals (Doc Ref No: 1230/11/RP003/Rev A), unless otherwise agreed in writing with the LPA. - 31.
+The development shall not commence trading until an updated travel plan has been submitted to and approved in writing by the Local Planning Authority, to include details of a travel plan co-ordinator, staff travel survey, car parking management, walking and cycling initiatives, publicity and marketing, set targets & monitoring and to join company travelwise in Dudley together with a timetable for each of the elements.
+The travel plan shall be implemented in accordance with the details approved and remain operational for the life of the development - 32.
+No development shall take place until evidence that the development is registered with a BREEAM certification body and a pre-assessment report (or design stage certificate with interim rating if available) has been submitted indicating that the development can achieve the stipulated BREEAM level.
+No building shall be occupied until a final Certificate has been issued certifying that BREEAM (or any such equivalent national measure of sustainable building which replaces that scheme) rating 'Very Good or above' has been achieved for this development. - 33.
+No development shall take place including any works of demolition until a construction management plan or construction method statement has been submitted to and been approved in writing by the Local Planning Authority.
 The approved plan/statement shall be adhered to throughout the construction period.
-The statement shall provide for: - · Parking of vehicle of site operatives and visitors - routes for construction traffic - hours of operation - method of prevention of mud being carried onto highway - 34.
-No development (save for the demolition of the existing industrial unit) shall take place until there has been submitted, and approved in writing by the Local Planning Authority details of the tree protection measures on site.
-The details shall include:
+The statement shall provide for: - Parking of vehicle of site operatives and visitors - routes for construction traffic - hours of operation - method of prevention of mud being carried onto highway - 34.
+No development shall take place until there has been submitted, and approved in writing by the local planning authority details of the tree protection measures on site.
+The details shall include: - a.

-a.
 A plan showing the location and identification (with reference to a survey schedule if necessary) of all trees on, or directly adjacent to the development site, that are to be retained during construction.
-These trees are to be marked with a continuous outline.
+These trees are to be marked with a continuous outline. - b.

-b.
 A plan showing the location and identification (with reference to a survey schedule if necessary) of all the trees on, or directly adjacent to the development site that are to be removed prior to, or during development.
-These trees are to be marked with a dashed outline.
+These trees are to be marked with a dashed outline. - c.

-c.
 A plan showing the extent of the Root Protection Area, which is to be protected by physical barriers during development.
-The extent of the area that is to be protected will be calculated in accordance with Clause 4.6 of British Standard BS:5837 - 2012 'Trees in Relation to Design, Demolition and Construction - Recommendations'.
+The extent of the area that is to be protected will be calculated in accordance with Clause 4.6 of British Standard BS:5837 2012 'Trees in Relation to Design, Demolition and Construction- Recommendations'. - d.

-d.
 Design details of the proposed protective barriers and ground protection to be erected around the trees during development.
-Any protection barriers should be designed and constructed in accordance with the provisions set out in section 6.2 of British Standard BS:5837 - 2012 'Trees in Relation to Design, Demolition and Construction - Recommendations'.

-- 35. No development shall commence (save for the demolition of the existing industrial unit) until a detailed Arboricultural Method Statement has been submitted to and approved in writing by the Local Planning authority.
+Any protection barriers should be designed and constructed in accordance with the provisions set out in section 6.2 of British Standard BS:5837 2012 'Trees in Relation to Design, Demolition and Construction- Recommendations'. - 35.
+No development or other operations shall commence on site or in connection with the development hereby approved, (including any tree felling, tree pruning, demolition works, soil moving, temporary access construction and or widening, or any operations involving the use of motorised vehicles or construction machinery) until a detailed Arboricultural Method Statement has been submitted to and approved in writing by the Local Planning authority.
 No development or other operations shall take place except in complete accordance with the approved Method Statement.
-Such method statement shall include full detail of the following: - Implementation, supervision and monitoring of the approved Tree Protection
+Such method statement shall include full detail of the following:

-Plan.